 Regularly Assess Testing Services

 It’s extremely necessary to assess the performance of your testing service with respect to the billing criteria and their most relevant performance.
-You can evaluate them based on the number of missed bags, the correlation between testing outcomes and efforts, quality of test documentation and defect description.
+You can evaluate them based on the number of missed bags, the correlation between testing outcomes and efforts, the quality of test documentation, and defect description.
 Your senior in-house QA manager can play a major role in evaluating their performance concerning more relevant KPIs.

 Manage Vendor Performance

 To maintain or improve the quality of QA testing services, your QA manager has to supervise testing processes closely and review testing documentation at least one time each month.
 Unless the manager instructs the team regularly, gives them testing feedback, or aligns your development team with the testing team, the testing process can get clogged.

 You should ensure constant communication between your QA manager and the testing vendor.
 For instance, if the correlation between testing efforts and outcomes has been insufficient, then your manager should convey the company’s reservations to the testing vendor promptly.
 Direct coordination and streamlined communication can eliminate misunderstandings significantly and ensure the quality of software.

 Regardless of how dedicated and effective a testing service is, some problems can crop up unexpectedly, here’s how what you can do.

 Handling Software Requirements Changes